 The survey includes responses from 306 small business owners nationwide.
 Of the respondents, only 22 percent spend more than $500 on their monthly marketing and only three percent spend more than $2000.
 An astounding 56 percent of respondents do not measure results from marketing, and 78 percent report that word of mouth is most effective in attracting new customers.

-Despite these numbers, business owners also state that finding new customers and keeping current ones, hiring good employees, and competition are among their top professional concerns.
+Despite these numbers, business owners also state that finding new customers and keeping current ones, hiring good employees, and competition is among their top professional concerns.

 In addition, the survey presents some interesting potential explanations for the lack of technology use.
 Among these are worries about affording healthcare and employee benefits, which rated number two among professional concerns and number one among personal concerns.
 Nearly two-thirds of business owners expressed concern about the coming implementation of the Affordable Care Act.